The perfect 35mm film camera

 High ISO (800+):

-• Suitable for low light conditions, such as indoors or at night
+- Suitable for low light conditions, such as indoors or in the evening

 By experimenting with different types of film and ISO values, you can discover which style and aesthetic suits you best.
-Every roll of film offers a new opportunity to capture something unique and take your photography to the next level.
+Every film roll offers a new opportunity to capture something unique and take your photography to the next level.